 In the original film, Sam Raimi conducted some nifty demon point-of-view camera shots.
 Here the film is full of wild, dizzying, rollercoaster-paced demonic point-of-view shots but Raimi overdoes the gimmick to the point that it becomes giddy on the eyes.
 If the demons are so powerful, one wonders why everybody in sight is not possessed immediately or how a cabin that can be so easily invaded can provide any refuge.
 Raimi adds a confusing prologue, which gives a potted recount of the events of the first film but also tells them differently – although the sequence does segue on from the last shot of The Evil Dead without missing a beat.
 (This was added when Sam Raimi found that he could not obtain back his own copyright in order to screen footage from the original film).
 The opening also brings the series closer to H.P.
 Lovecraft (whose brand of horror underlies both films) in naming the book of incantations that raises the dead The Necronomicon, the central occult tome in Lovecraft’s work.

-A further sequel was Army of Darkness (1992), followed by the tv series Ash vs Evil Dead (2015-8).
+A further sequel was Army of Darkness (1992), followed by the tv series Ash vs Evil Dead (2015-8) and Evil Dead Rise (2023).
 Evil Dead (2013) was a remake of the original.
 Also of interest is My Name is Bruce (2007) in which Bruce Campbell plays himself who is mistaken for Ash and required to fight a monster.

 The Evil Dead II also gave the first substantial screen role to Sam Raimi’s younger brother Theodore who, later calling himself Ted, has become a moderately well known actor, usually playing bespectacled nerds.
 Here, buried under makeup, he plays the professor’s undead wife.
 Ted has had regular bit parts in all of Sam’s films, as well as played the leads in Renaissance’s Lunatics: A Love Story (1991), the serial killer film Skinner (1994) and was a regular on tv’s seaQuest DSV (1993-5).
 Ted attained his greatest fame as the comic-foil Joxer on the Renaissance produced tv series Xena: Warrior Princess (1995-2001).